 You can show them that there is no greater teacher than their inner voice and that this image of beauty and mystery they see in you is, in fact, a reflection of the virtues they have not yet accepted in themselves.

-What does the High Priestess mean in Love?
+What does the High Priestess mean in a Love or Relationship Reading?

 The High Priestess is a sign of deep and pure love.
 Intense, almost enchanting emotions may develop, along with an everlasting bond.
-The challenge here is to know whether this affair is a purely intellectual one, or if there’s a way to advance on a meaningful relationship.
+The challenge here is to know whether this affair is a purely intellectual one, or if there’s a way to advance on a meaningful relationship, one that needs patience and love above all.

 The Priestess card always represents honest, true feelings.
 Her love is immortal and fills the heart with joy.
 It is a bond that words fail to describe.